daffidwilde/matching/README.rst

 suitor and reviewer preference dictionaries, however, we have a capacity dictionary which takes reviewers as keys and integer capacities as values.

-Consider the following `example <http://www.nrmp.org/matching-algorithm/>`_.
+Consider the following example.
 We have five medical residents - Arthur, Sunny, Joseph, Latha and Darrius - and three hospitals, each with 2 positions
 available: Mercy, City and General.
 We display their preferences in a similar fashion to before: